-On 19th August 2019, we celebrate World Humanitarian Day.
+On the 19th August each year we celebrate World Humanitarian Day.
 The purpose of World Humanitarian Day is to raise awareness of the plight of civilians around the world who have become caught up in conflicts, and also honour and raise support for the humanitarian workers who risk, and sometimes lose, their lives to help.

 Over 130 million people throughout the world are currently in crisis, either through war or natural disasters and are in need of humanitarian aid.